 Rosiglitazone (Avandia) and pioglitazone (ACTOS) are in a group of drugs called thiazolidinediones.
 These drugs help insulin work better in the muscle and fat and also reduce glucose production in the liver.
 The first drug in this group, troglitazone (Rezulin), was removed from the market because it caused serious liver problems in a small number of people.
 So far rosiglitazone and pioglitazone have not shown the same problems, but users are still monitored closely for liver problems as a precaution.
 Both drugs appear to increase the risk for heart failure in some individuals, and there is debate about whether rosiglitazone may contribute to an increased risk for heart attacks.
 Both drugs are effective at reducing A1C and generally have few side effects.

 Oral combination therapy

-Because the drugs listed above act in different ways to lower blood sugar levels, they may be used together.
+Because the drugs listed above act in different ways to lower blood glucose levels, they may be used together.
 For example, a biguanide and a sulfonylurea may be used together.
 Many combinations can be used.
-Though taking more than one drug can be more costly and can increase the risk of side effects, combining oral medications can improve blood sugar control when taking only a single pill does not have the desired effects.
+Though taking more than one drug can be more costly and can increase the risk of side effects, combining oral medications can improve blood glucose control when taking only a single pill does not have the desired effects.
 Switching from one single pill to another is not as effective as adding another type of diabetes medicine.